torvalds/linux/Documentation/process/coding-style.rst

 particular device, <linux/printk.h> defines pr_notice(), pr_info(),
 pr_warn(), pr_err(), etc.

-Coming up with good debugging messages can be quite a challenge; and once you have them, they can be a huge help for remote troubleshooting.
-However debug message printing is handled differently than printing other non-debug messages.
-While the other pr_XXX() functions print unconditionally, pr_debug() does not; it is compiled out by default, unless either DEBUG is defined or CONFIG_DYNAMIC_DEBUG is set.
-That is true for dev_dbg() also, and a related convention uses VERBOSE_DEBUG to add dev_vdbg() messages to the ones already enabled by DEBUG.
+Coming up with good deging messages can be quite a challenge; and once you have them, they can be a huge help for remote troubleshooting.
+However de message printing is handled differently than printing other non-de messages.
+While the other pr_XXX() functions print unconditionally, pr_de() does not; it is compiled out by default, unless either DE is defined or CONFIG_DYNAMIC_DE is set.
+That is true for dev_dbg() also, and a related convention uses VERBOSE_DE to add dev_vdbg() messages to the ones already enabled by DE.

-Many subsystems have Kconfig debug options to turn on -DDEBUG in the corresponding Makefile; in other cases specific files #define DEBUG.
-And when a debug message should be unconditionally printed, such as if it is already inside a debug-related #ifdef section, printk(KERN_DEBUG ...) can be used.
+Many subsystems have Kconfig de options to turn on -DDE in the corresponding Makefile; in other cases specific files #define DE.
+And when a de message should be unconditionally printed, such as if it is already inside a de-related #ifdef section, printk(KERN_DE ...) can be used.